-With theatre being the essential base for actors, the training begins with a basic Yoga and theatre workshop to help actors understand voice, physical movement and mind control.
+With theatre being the essential base for actors, the training at the acting school begins with a basic Yoga and theatre workshop to help actors understand voice, physical movement and mind control.
 This learning helps them distinguish stage from screen.
 The techniques, skills and experiences garnered in this workshop are translated into cinematic acting with a psychological approach.

 The actors move on to use a host of psychological skills to create realistic portrayals of characters, drawing from Stanislavski's system of method acting and Stella Adler’s systematic approach to acting.
 Course details

 RB actors are made aware of the fact that being an actor is an art of experiencing, and is a continuous process.
 After the training, the actors become members of acting institute.
 They meet at the studio during weekends to rehearse scenes and dialogues.
 During the weekdays, there are separate sessions allocated for training in dance, fitness and stunt.
 Sundays are reserved for the members to get together to watch and discuss world cinema.
 Read more